 - Its supports 2D and 3D graphics

-Well, the Android is completely developed over the java programming language.
-Moreover, the other packages that are API and JSE won’t support.
+Well, Android is completely developed over the java programming language.
+Moreover, the other packages that are API and JSE won’t support them.
 The very first version of the Android development kit 1.0 was introduced in 2008 and the latest addition to the Android family is pie.

 Why was Android created?